-The best AI agent for Invoice Processing in 2026
+The best AI agent for Invoice Automation in 2026

 Invoice processing is the work of turning a pile of supplier invoices — PDFs in an inbox, scans in a Downloads folder, a vendor statement that arrived as a 40-page attachment — into structured data your accounting can actually use: vendor name, invoice number, date, due date, line items, quantities, unit prices, tax, and total, sitting in a spreadsheet or posted to your ledger.
+Invoice automation is the same job done for you rather than by hand — an invoice automation solution reads each file, extracts the fields, validates the math, and files the result, and invoice processing automation and invoice management automation are the labels for stretching that across a recurring, multi-step flow a team runs every week.
 The job has a recurring shape no matter the volume: read the invoice, find each field, separate invoice-level data (vendor, total) from the line items, validate that the line items sum to the printed total, flag anything that looks wrong (a duplicate, a date that does not parse, a currency mismatch), and write the result somewhere downstream.
 Where it gets hard is the variety: every supplier formats their invoice differently, scanned invoices need OCR before anything can be read, a freight or utility invoice buries the total under surcharges, and a tax line is easy to misread as a line item.
 The category splits along one axis that matters for small teams handling sensitive supplier and banking data: does the tool require you to upload every invoice to a third-party cloud, or can it read the file where it already lives on your machine.
 Hosted OCR platforms (Klippa, Nanonets, Docparser, Parseur) are excellent at high-volume extraction but route every document through their servers.
 A generic PDF-to-Excel export (Adobe Acrobat) keeps the file local but has no idea what an invoice is — it dumps the whole page and misaligns columns.
 A desktop AI agent like Lapu AI sits in the gap: it reads the invoice PDF on disk, extracts the fields into a clean Excel table, asks permission before it writes or posts anything, and keeps an audit trail — without the document ever leaving the machine for storage.
 Concrete jobs a good invoice-processing agent should handle: extract a month of supplier PDFs into one Excel sheet with a row per invoice and a tab of line items; validate that each invoice's line items sum to its total and flag the mismatches; dedupe invoices that arrived twice; reconcile a vendor statement against what you already paid; and turn a scanned, photographed receipt into a clean expense row.

 - 1-click uninstall